Should You Really Be Worried About Forever Chemicals In Makeup?

 What are forever chemicals or PFAS in beauty products?

-"PFAS, also called polyfluorinated alkyl substances, are multifunctional chemicals with a wide array of uses," explains Esther Olu, cosmetic chemist and licensed aesthetician.
+"PFAS, also called polyfluorinated alkyl substances, are multifunctional chemicals with a wide array of uses," explains Esther Olu, a cosmetic chemist and licensed aesthetician.
 They are synthetic (man-made).
-Esther adds that these chemicals are used in a variety of industries including textiles, clothing, cooking (pots and pans, for instance) and cosmetics.
+Olu adds that these chemicals are used in a variety of industries including textiles, clothing, cooking (pots and pans, for instance), and cosmetics.
 Why are they included?
 PFAS happen to be water- and grease-resistant, which makes them particularly useful in everyday life.

-In regard to cosmetics, says Esther, PFAS are more commonly seen in long-lasting or waterproof makeup products such as mascara.
-Dr Emma Wedgeworth, consultant dermatologist and British Skin Foundation spokesperson, further explains that PFAS ingredients are often added to cosmetics to help provide a sheen to the skin or to improve the texture of a product, making it easier or more enjoyable to use.
+In regard to cosmetics, says Olu, PFAS are more commonly seen in long-lasting or waterproof makeup products such as mascara.
+Dr. Emma Wedgeworth, a consultant dermatologist and British Skin Foundation spokesperson, further explains that PFAS ingredients are often added to cosmetics to help provide a sheen to the skin or to improve the texture of a product, making it easier or more enjoyable to use.

 Advertisement